mongiardino/chronospace/README.md

 effect.

-`chronospace` is an R package devised to help visualizing and quantifying the sensitivity of results to such decisions through the use of chronospaces, i.e., graphical representations summarizing variation in the node ages contained in time-calibrated trees with fixed topology.
+`chronospace` is an R package devised to help visualizing and quantifying the sensitivity of results to methodological decisions through the use of chronospaces, i.e., graphical representations summarizing variation in the node ages contained in time-calibrated trees with fixed topology.
 In particular, this package uses between-groups PCA (bgPCA) for summarizing variation in node ages produced by specific methodological choices, and estimates their impact using a Sum of squares (SSQ) approach for measuring effect size.
 Visualization of chronospaces is and other graphical tools included in `chronospace` are built with the aid of `ggplot2` (Wickham 2016), `ggtree` (Yu 2017) and `deeptime` (Gearty 2023), among others packages.

 **Note: this repository addresses the version of `chronospace` described in Mongiardino Koch and Milla Carmona (in preparation).
 If you are